Nitrokey/nitrokey-documentation/nitrokey3/features.rst

 comes with additional functionalities, which are not (yet) included into the stable firmware.

-**Using the Test Firmware is not recommended for production environments, there might be incompatibilities between test and stable firmware upgrades - please use with caution.**
+**Using the Test Firmware is not recommended for production environments, there might be incompatibilities between test and stable firmware upgrades - please use with caution.
+Especially data migrations from test to stable firmwares will not be implemented.**

 .. list-table::
    :width: 100%